cloudevents/spec/registry/spec.md

 not have any specific extension attributes.

 A schema group is a collection of schemas that are related to each other in some application-defined way.
-A schema group does not impose an restrictions on the contained schenmas, meaning that a schema group can contain schemas of different formats.
+A schema group does not impose any restrictions on the contained schemas, meaning that a schema group can contain schemas of different formats.
 Every schema MUST reside inside a schema group.

 Example: